 The world's most heavenly destinations for astrotourism in 2025

 We're in for a big year for celestial events.
-These are the world's best hotels to see the cosmos as you've never seen them before
+These are the world's best hotels to see the cosmos as you've never seen it before

 ‘Astrotourism’ refers to traveling to destinations which boast the most bewitching night skies in the world.
-These spots, often located in Dark Sky Reserves, are removed from civilisation and the accompanying light pollution allowing for awe-inducing activities like stargazing, aurora viewing and eclipse chasing.
+These spots, often located in Dark Sky Reserves, are removed from civilisation and the accompanying light pollution, allowing for awe-inducing activities like stargazing, aurora viewing and eclipse chasing.
 In addition to becoming one with the heavens, astrotourism allows travellers to discover the most beautiful, far-flung spots on the planet.

-Luckily, there's been no better time for astrotourism.
+There's no better time for astrotourism.
 Last year saw an uptick in Northern Lights sightings and there's even more in store in 2025 via astronomical alignments known as 'planetary parades.'
 According to Skyscanner, this year has seen a 53 per cent increase in travellers seeking to see the Northern Lights, with 28 per cent planning to visit Dark Sky Reserves.

 Portugal: São Lourenço do Barrocal